Legal Foundations: A new way of thinking

 Career track, seminar, and survey courses

-This distinctly planned approach to teaching the foundations of law and the skills of being a lawyer prepares you well whether you take a bar-preparation pathway or a path that explores the advanced electives and experiences in the specialty areas Mitchell Hamline is known for: Health Law, Intellectual Property, Dispute Resolution, Indian Law, and more.
+This distinctly planned approach to teaching the foundations of law and the skills of being a lawyer prepares you well to advance to the electives and experiences in the specialty areas Mitchell Hamline is known for: health law, intellectual property, dispute resolution, Indian law, and more.

 We offer separate tracks for students who want to use their degree to go into business, government, or other specific career paths.
 Our course offerings include everything from broad areas of practice and social and constitutional questions of the day to niche topics like Law & the Business of Baseball.